ga-wdi-lessons/react-native-intro/Readme.md

 ---

-Since our application will be focused on contacts, we will need to store information about all contacts, a new contact, and the user search term for filtering contacts.
+Since our application will be focused on contacts, we will need to store information about all contacts and the user search term for filtering contacts.
 Let's go ahead and map the pieces of data we will need to track by initializing some default state for our `ContactApp`:

 ```jsx
 // import code omitted above